Formartine and Buchan Railway: Brucklay collision, 1889

-"All the circumstances connected with this collision point to gross neglect on the part of the Company.

-1st.
-There is a single line which is worked without a train staff or train tablet.

-2nd.
-There are facing-points on the passenger line which are not interlocked with the signals, although this is absolutely necessary to provide for safe running, and the system of interlocking has been in use for 30 years.

-3rd.
-A young and inexperienced man was employed to work the points.

-I recommend that all these deficiencies should be altered without further delay."

 Branches

 Boddam branch line

-In 1897 the GNoSR opened a branch line to the small fishing port of BoddamBoddam, where there was also a quarry.
+In 1897 the GNoSR opened a branch line to the small fishing port of Boddam, where there was also a quarry.
 A significant part of the purpose of the branch line was to serve a new luxury resort hotel the GnoSR was building, the Cruden Bay Hotel.
 It was associated with a new golf course; the branch joined the Buchan lines at Ellon.
 There was a protest from certain members of the community when the railway company started offering cheap Sunday fares to golfers who were attracted to the new course which had opened at Cruden Bay.
 It was felt that these golfers were desecrating the sabbath.
 The hotel never achieved its commercial objective, and the traditional branch line business also failed to develop as hoped.
 The passenger service on the line was discontinued in 1932, and the hotel was requisitioned by the military early in World War II, and never reopened.
 Goods traffic continued for a brief period, but the branch closed completely on 31 December 1948.